Cameroon and Ivory Coast battle to go to the wire

 Cameroon's battle with Ivory Coast for one 2022 World Cup play-off spot will go down to the final round of qualifying matches after the Indomitable Lions brushed aside 10-man Malawi.

-Cameroon are two points above their west African rivals in Group I after goals from captain Vincent Aboubakar, Andre-Frank Zambo Anguissa and Christian Bassogog's double secured a 4-0 win.
+Cameroon are two points above their west African rivals in Group D after goals from captain Vincent Aboubakar, Andre-Frank Zambo Anguissa and Christian Bassogog's double secured a 4-0 win.

 However, Ivory Coast can regain top spot with victory against Mozambique later on Saturday (19:00 GMT).